 Our question, if allergies are the product of a reaction to dander, HOW do you avoid it?
 It’s in the air, on the clothing of a person who has or works with pets or animals.
 Every person you come into contact with has the potential to be a ‘carrier of dander’.
 So, are claimants of allergies, “fake reporting?”
 No, but maybe the degree of ‘allergy’ is key to claim complete canine or feline sanitisation of an area.
 So, is the answer to rid yourself of interactions with animals, on the contrary, research shows, the more you interact, the better for you!

-From personal experience, I’m here to tell you, as a five year old who was diagnosed as ‘allergic to animals” At the time, the doctors advice was to stay away from cats and dogs.
-In blatant disregard of the diagnosis, played with EVERY cat, dog, cow and donkey I could lay my hands on.
+From personal experience, I’m here to tell you, as a five year old who was diagnosed as ‘allergic to animals”.
+At the time, the doctors advice was to stay away from cats and dogs, so in blatant disregard of the diagnosis, I played with EVERY cat, dog, cow and donkey I could lay my hands on.
 I survived, and it lead to the the best job in the world, working with animals.

 Disclaimer: We’re not suggesting serious allergy suffers take unnecessary risks.
 If you develop severe respiratory disorders, medical advice and intervention are imperative.